Lajos Szabó: A Self-Taught Philosopher

+During this time Szabó became acquainted with the German political philosopher Karl Korsch, whose uncompromising Marxism was connected to the leftist, anti-capitalist and, at the same time, anti-Bolshevik social movement that would define Szabó's philosophy and his work.
+He often used the sign "AO", for "AntiOrganisation", to sign his calligraphies.
+This sign later became a visual symbol in his work.

 Cooperation with Béla Tábor

+In 1930, Lajos Szabó became acquainted with Béla Tábor, with whom he would have a close work relationship until the end of his life.
+The pair were united in their intellectual division from mainstream thought and moved together successively and rapidly towards existentialism, in direct contrast to the progress of political thought in the west.
+By the mid-thirties they had taken a direction that completely diverged from the Marxist movement.

-In 1930 Lajos Szabó got to know Béla Tábor with whom he had a close work relationship until the end of his life.
-Between 1931 and 1932, Lajos Szabó spent some months in Berlin and Frankfurt.
-He studied at the Institute for Social Research and in 1933 and 1934 he went on study tours to Vienna and to Paris.
+Between 1931 and 1932, Szabó spent several months studying and writing in Germany, primarily in Berlin and Frankfurt at the Institute for Social Research.
+In 1933 and 1934, he went on study tours to Vienna and to Paris.

 He wrote Vádirat a szellem ellen (The Indictment of the Spirit) in 1936 together with Béla Tábor.
 In 1937 A hit logikája – Teocentrikus logika (The Logic of Faith: A Theocentric Logic) was published.
 The second part of this work was published only long after his death.
 Lajos Szabó wrote a number of studies that were published only after his death: Megjegyzések a marxizmus kritikájához [Remarks on the Critique of Marxism], A tudományos szocializmus bírálatához [A Contribution to the Critique of Scientific Socialism], A mammonizmus természetrajzához [On the Nature of Mammonism], Adalékok a halmazelmélet kérdéseihez [Contributions to the Theory of Sets], Nietzsche).

 A very important study by Lajos Szabó is Biblia és romantika (The Bible and Romanticism) which was written based on a lecture he gave in 1941.